aws-samples/sns-xray-active-tracing-blog-source-code/README.md

    ![CloudFormation stack](images/cloudformation.png)

-   In the meantime while your waiting, you may want to have a look at the AWS SAM template to make yourself familiar with the stack we launched.
-Just click on the **template.yaml** attachment below to see the content.
+   In the meantime, while you're waiting, you may want to have a look at the AWS SAM template to make yourself familiar with the stack we launched.
+Just click on the [template.yaml](template.yaml) file in this folder to see the content.

 ## Test the application